Markings on Swedish Bayonets

 Faktori Stämpel Historia

-'Enköpings Mekaniska Verkstad' is one of the companies thas is part of what became A BACHO.
+'Enköpings Mekaniska Verkstad' is one of the companies thas is part of what became BACHO.

 Made e.g. bayonet m/65.